 What does it mean to distribute work fairly?
 Young children do not have to work, neither do the elderly.
 Disabled persons are not obliged to work, nor are sick persons.
-However, certain handicaps do not prevent you from working and many diseases are not so disturbing you can't work anymore.
+However, certain handicaps do not prevent you from working and many diseases are not so bothersome you can't work anymore.
 So healthy adult persons not younger than a certain age and not older than another age have to to some work.
 But who is healthy enough to work?
 There is no sharp distinction between those who work and those who do not have to work.
 There will always be some discussion about who is capable of working and who is not.
 Let's assume that these decisions are already taken.
 Put differently, Let's ignore this problem for the moment.
 Let's first describe the system before we assign values to the parameters.
 So let's first describe the algorithm for the scheduling process (that's the system), and later on choose number of hours to work for everyone (the parameters).
 Suppose we decide (1) who must work full time, (2) who must work at most a certain number of hours and (3) who is not required to work.

 In order to explain the scheduling algorithm, we will design a model.
 First we will describe the data.

 We are going to summarize all the 'things' that are needed to perform a certain task in a long list.
 Rather than talk about a long list, let me use the word dictionary.
 With this, I connect better with the use of the word in the Python computer language.
 With 'things' we mean really everything, like persons, animals, plants, tools, fabric, or even abstract things like lessons or meetings.
 We call an item in this dictionary a resource, and the dictionary itself is called Resources.